Browse all articles

 Plausible Analytics

 Plausible is typically accessed via the Plausible website.
-There is no official mobile app, however the website works relatively well on mobile devices, unlike Google Analytics.
+There is no official mobile app, however the online Plausible dashboard works relatively well on mobile devices, unlike Google Analytics.
 Team members may be added, as with GA.
 There are fewer integrations available, but official ones include:

 • WordPress